 When we fail to open our minds to the possibilities of what we can learn and how we can change, we will always inhibit spiritual and emotional growth, and as a consequence will fail to move forward, or understand how we could have contributed to our circumstances differently.

 The emotional release as the process resolves itself will leave us feeling more alive, less anxious and irritated, less fearful and free without attachments, allowing us to stay presently focused.
-Spiritual and emotional growth is cumulative and needs to be continually worked on, so that we can build emotional strength.
+Spiritual and emotional growth is cumulative and needs to be continually worked on, so that we can build on and have emotional strength.

-Mental clarity associated with emotional healing will always foster wisdom; wisdom fosters compassion, compassion fosters understanding, tolerance, wisdom and selflessness to accept why we are where we are.
+Mental clarity associated with emotional healing will always foster wisdom; wisdom fosters compassion; compassion fosters understanding; tolerance; wisdom and selflessness to accept why we are where we are.

 When we are able to accept a loss, through a relationship, through a death or the loss of a pet and we can whether the storm, calm can finally be restored.
 At that time, we will have emotional and spiritual growth.